Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - We don't live in a world of reality but in a world of perceptions.
 - Of the entire range of the electromagnetic spectrum, the unaided human eye could see little more than one percent: a single octave of radiation out of an immense long keyboard of tones.
 - The brain is the last and grandest biological frontier, the most complex thing we have yet discovered in our universe.
 It contains hundreds of billions of cells interlinked through trillions of connections.
 The brain boggles the mind. - **James Watson**
+- Change the eyes that look at the world, change the me does the looking? - **Peter Watts, Firefall**
+- [Direct stimulation of the visual cortex to induce hallucinations] That's how you can tell it wasn't.
+Since you don't actually see it, there's no messy eyeball optics to limit resolution. - **Peter Watts, Firefall**
+- Neurons only speak when spoken to; they don’t know why. - **Peter Watts, Firefall**
+- There is no red or green,” said Teller.
+“All the colors we see are artificial; they're constructs of the mind.
+This beautiful rainbow of colors you see here on these felt-pens is, in reality, different shades of gray. - **Peter Cawdron, Anomaly**

 ### Artificial Intelligence